virot/powershellYK/Docs/Commands/Confirm-YubikeyAttestion.md

 ```

 ### -IntermediateCertificate
-The intermediate certificate is signed by Yubico and unique in each Yubikey.
+The intermediate certificate is signed by Yubico and unique in each YubiKey.
 If the intermediate attestion certificate isn't include in the Certificate Request, please provide it here.
 The acceptable values for this parameter are:
 - A file path
 - A PEM string
 - X509Certificate2